NCBI-Codeathons/SWIGG/README.md

 <br/><br/><br/><br/><br/><br/>

 ## Abstract
-An automated pipeline to build graphs quick using kmer approach.
+An automated pipeline to build graphs quickly using kmer approach.
-There are several sequences across human genome, viruses and also among other species that are known to have **conserved** and **variable** regions.
-These regions of are interest to the scientific community because of its dynamic characteristics.
-We want to be able to build graphs using alternative references that are representative of sequence of interest and also **fast**.
+There are regions across the human genome that are **conserved** among species while bearing modest amount of **variability**.
+The dynamic characteristics of these regions are suitable for understanding relationships of genome structure among individuals and/or organisms.
+Such relationships are best represented with grpahs.
+Building graphs for genomes, or large genomic regions is computationally  expensive.
+Using a multi-scale approach we creat a simple algorithm and tool to build genome graphs **fast**.

-Building graphs for genomes, or large genomic regions is computationally very expensive and so we can use a multi-scale approach to build genome graphs in an hierarchial way.
-The idea is to create a sparse representation for multiple sequence alignment so we can visualize large scale difference such as stuctural variants in a succinct way.
-By representing a genome with graphs, we can create an anchor graph, which can then be further iteratively improved to include local sequence differences and possibly help us with genotyping and identifying true variants.
+This approach captures variations in an hierarchial way.
+The idea is to create a sparse representation of large scale differences (anchors) so as to allow visualizing the entire genome in a succinct way.
+These "anchored" graphs can then be further iteratively improved to include local sequence differences, and in turn, helps us with genotyping existing variants and identifying new variants in new genomes.

 _**SWIGG**_ is a fast an efficient tool that can do this.
-The following is a graph created using SWIGG in less than three minutes that use 128-mers and builds on seven alternative references of MHC region (4.5Mb in size)
+The following is a graph created using SWIGG in less than three minutes that uses 128-mers and builds on seven alternative haplotypes of the human MHC region (4.5Mb in size)

 ![mhc graph](documentation/images/mhc_graph.jpg)
 <br/>